🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 unidentified

-A 15-year-old 10 years ago saw nothing but lies from the left that generate content, the fake news epidemic and misinformation they warned us about has never been dealt with on the left because they were willing to ban the right, but not the left.
+The fake news epidemic and misinformation they warned us about has never been dealt with on the left because they were willing to ban the right, but not the left.

 It is getting throttled.

-And so, yes, it gets views, and but it is radicalizing people in this really dark and twisted way.
+And so, yes, it gets views, but it is radicalizing people in this really dark and twisted way.

 It is shocking to me in that seven years ago, I covered this on this channel.

-We called it Elsa Gate, that this phenomenon had been happening where they were showing Peppa Pig and uh cartoon animals being forcefully impregnated, injected.
+We called it ElsaGate, that this phenomenon had been happening where they were showing Peppa Pig and cartoon animals being forcefully impregnated and injected.

-The assumption was that it was Saline, but the video itself generated so much attention that he would make a video as such.
+The assumption was that it was saline, but the video itself generated so much attention that he would make a video as such.

-Caleb Asalty put out this video three months ago, Brewing Cute Pregnant Factory, and there's Sonic the Hedgehog pregnant.
+Caleb Isalty put out this video three months ago, Brewing Cute Pregnant Factory.

 Here's Rose and Knuckles with big butt cheeks and Sonic with crazy teeth.

-We are we this, I I cite these things because as a reasonable adult on the left or the right, you understand this is twisting and fracturing the brain of a child.
+And the point I'm bringing up, to go back to the original point I'm making, we are, this, I cite these things because as a reasonable adult on the left or the right, you understand this is twisting and fracturing the brain of a child.

 They will suffer developmental disabilities and delusions later in life, as well as other psychiatric disorders based on being inundated every day with this psychotic content.